couds/react-bulma-components/README.md

 ### To Use

+Follow the instructions for creating a `_variables.sass` for your project, then:

 ```javascript
 import React from 'react';
 // You can import from the global component (you will need to include the css file dist/react-bulma-components.min.css)